The People's Network - What is it?

 appointments bookable in advance.

-library on Tulketh Street offers sessions which last up to one
+on Lord Street offers sessions which last up to one hour;

 dedicated PCs.
 Various time slots are available and can be booked